modern-skirting-boards

 Once you’ve selected the right skirting boards, the finish is equally important.
 The choice between painting or staining depends on the material and desired effect.
 MDF skirting boards, for example, are ideal for painting in any colour to complement the room.
 Wood skirting boards, on the other hand, may look best when stained to reveal the natural grain.

 If you aren’t comfortable painting your own skirting board or home, then house painters in Hawthorn or painters wherever you live will be able to take care of the painting for you.
 Painting your entire home by yourself can seem enticing with the savings you may incur, but if you aren’t confident with your painting skills, you may waste resources and your precious time.
+Well-finished skirting boards can significantly enhance the aesthetic of any modern space.

 Installation Tips